-The system network of the trolleybus in St Petersburg has grown since WWII, but in the last few years, the numbers of these environmentally friendly buses have been reduced.
+The system network of the trolleybus in St Petersburg has grown since WWII, but in the last few years, the number of these environmentally friendly buses has been reduced.
 In fact, in 1990 the city had 1300 trolleybuses that carried 550 million passengers a year.

-Today we have 44 routes and only 700 trolleys running in the city.
+Today we have 44 routes and only 700 trolleys running in the imperial city.
 Despite this huge drop, the electric bus is a means of transport much used by Petersburg residents or expats living here, but not so popular with visitors because of the Russian language barrier.

-Personally speaking, if you don't want to find yourself in an awkward situation or feel trapped in the traffic during your visit to Russia's Northern Capital, we recommend taking the Saint Petersburg Metro: the most reliable and cost-effective way of medium and long-distance transportation to get around our beautiful Russian city.☺
+Honestly speaking, if you don't want to find yourself in an awkward situation or feel trapped in the traffic during your visit to Russia's Northern Capital, we recommend taking the Saint Petersburg Metro.
+The subway is the most reliable and cost-effective way of medium and long-distance transportation to get around our beautiful Russian city.

 You will find trolleybuses in large avenues of the city and mainly across the outskirts.

-However, if you would like to try one of the city's trolleybuses to reach some of the tourist sites then we only recommend taking those electric buses running along the famous main road Nevsky Prospekt (№1, №5, №10 - each of these trolleys will bring you to the Hermitage, the Kazan Cathedral, and the Church on the Spilled Blood, including other nearby top attractions).☺
+However, if you would like to try one of the city's trolleybuses to reach some of the tourist sites then we only recommend taking those electric buses running along the famous main road Nevsky Prospekt (№1, №5, №10 - each of these Russian trolleys will bring you to near the famous Hermitage Museum, the Kazan Cathedral, and the Church on the Spilled Blood, including other nearby top attractions).☺

 When looking for trolleybuses in St Petersburg search for the stops marked with signs with a blue letter "T".
 If you are wondering about routes, then you should check at the stops.
-They are listed there but in Russian only.
+They are listed there.

-Remember, conductors check whether everybody has paid and sell tickets to those who need them.
+Remember, Russian conductors, check whether everybody has paid and sells tickets to those who need them.
 So, don't be surprised to see an occasional inspector, who might ask you to show your ticket.